microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

   i) differential shrinkage among soft and hard tissues, leading to anisotropic distortion in samples where both tissue types (plus eventual metal implant) are present;
   ii) limited depth (around 800 µm in a mouse model [@doi:10.1111/cpr.12578]) due to the challenges of achieving complete transparency of bone tissue.
 Large anisotropic distortion of the sample may lead to the alteration of the common site of interest, namely the implant-tissue interface.
-The limitation of the maximal achievable visible depth makes such an approach impracticable for usage in large animal models.
+The limitation of the maximal achievable visible depth makes such an approach impractical for usage in large animal models.

 Our presented microangioCT approach does not have such limitations and can be easily applied for visualization of hemimandible and its vascularization in a large animal model like Göttingen minipig (Fig. @fig:5). µAngiofil has noticeably different attenuation than mineralized bone and allows for distinct distinction, segmentation and visualization of soft tissue, bone tissue, vessels filled with the contrast agent as well as metal implants according to their gray values in the histogram (Fig. @fig:6).